In-House or Outsourced Payroll? A Guide for Malaysian SMEs

-Managing payroll is a critical task for any business, big or small.
-Ensuring employees are paid accurately and on time, handling tax deductions, and staying compliant with ever-changing regulations are just a few of the challenges involved.
-Traditionally, many businesses have handled payroll in-house, dedicating significant time and resources to maintaining this essential function.
+Managing payroll is one of the most crucial tasks for any business, big or small.
+Ensuring employees are paid accurately and on time, handling tax deductions, and staying compliant with ever-changing regulations can be challenging.

 In-house Payroll: The Traditional Approach